jacoblbarr/eletter_new-slogan/doc.md

-Making A Difference - Building Websites
+Making A Difference

 iRapture.com has a new slogan.
 Our new slogan is "Making a difference - building websites"!

-It is based on why we are filled with great passion for our work.
+Making a difference is why we are building websites.
+We are passionate about making a difference while we are also building websites.

 With each project, an opportunity to make a difference is present.